mindflow-ltd/coderz-python-scripting/Readme.md

 Activate the virtual env by running: `source env/bin/activate`

-Install the project's dependencies by typying: `pip3 install -r requirements.txt`
+Install the project's dependencies by typing: `pip3 install -r requirements.txt`

 You are now ready to run the code.